Baayeh/alx-pre_course/README.md

 # ALX Pre-Course

-I'm now a ALX Student, this is my first repository as a full-stack engineer
+I'm now a ALX Student, this is my first repository as a full-stack engineer.